kitchen sink with a light and window

-Becoming healthier is on just about everyone’s list especially at the start of a new year.
+Becoming healthier is on just about everyone’s list, especially at the start of a new year.
 More exercise, better food choices, and getting enough sleep are at the top of the list.
-When it comes to making healthier selections for what we eat one of the first things we limit is going out and cooking more at home.
-Many find this difficult because their kitchen layout is not functional or even motivating.
-Your kitchen design can impact your willingness to follow through with your resolve to eat better by cooking at home.
-Just like a good home office design influences productivity and the ability to focus, a good kitchen design can assist you in sticking to your plans for a better you.
-Let’s talk about essential design elements needed in your kitchen that can help you make better choices for your health and stick with it.
+When it comes to making healthier food choices, one of the first things we do is cook more at home.
+Many find this problematic because their kitchen layout is not functional or motivating.
+Your kitchen design can influence your resolve to eat better by cooking at home.
+Just as a good home office design influences productivity and focus, a good kitchen design can help you stick to your plans for a better you.
+Let’s talk about essential design elements needed in your kitchen that can help you make better choices for your health and stick with them.

 Cooking at home means having enough space to spread out.
-If you have limited space and struggle to prepare for a meal it can reduce your motivation which is one of the main ingredients to healthy living.
-When you have sufficient counter space to spread out all of your ingredients and cutting boards, it helps you feel inspired to create that amazing meal.
+If you have limited space and struggle to prepare a meal, it can reduce your motivation, which is one of the main ingredients for healthy living.
+Having sufficient counter space to spread out all of your ingredients and cutting boards helps you feel inspired to create that fantastic meal.
 Some things to consider when designing a healthy kitchen are:

 • Use the wall space for pots and pans

-When planning your counter space it is important to think about what needs to be done in the kitchen and what items can be eliminated.
-A built-in microwave in the lower cabinet area or island allows you to have its convenience without taking valuable space.
-Hanging your pots and pans above the stove means you have easy access without clutter.
-Think about adding a kitchen island, it provides a large area for you to spread out all the healthy ingredients for your meal in one space making dinner prep effortless.
-Read a few more helpful tips on getting the most out of your counter space in this article by Family HandyMan.
-Sufficient counter space is like having a blank canvas, ready for you to create amazing, healthy meals your family can enjoy together.
+When planning your counter space, consider what needs to be done in the kitchen and which items can be eliminated.
+A built-in microwave in the lower cabinet area or on the island provides convenience without taking up valuable space.
+Hanging your pots and pans above the stove means easy access without clutter.
+Consider adding a kitchen island, which provides a large space to spread out all the healthy ingredients for your meal in one place, making dinner prep effortless.
+Read a few more helpful tips on getting the most out of your counter space in this article by Family Handyman.
+Sufficient counter space is like having a blank canvas ready for you to create unique, healthy meals your family can enjoy together.
 It allows you to feel inspired and productive, two essential ingredients for a healthy kitchen.

 The layout of a kitchen is another key ingredient to healthy living.
-A kitchen that hinders flow and feels cramped with people bumping into one another will quickly hinder any ambition for making healthy food choices.
+A kitchen that hinders flow and feels cramped, with people bumping into one another, will quickly undermine any ambition to make healthy food choices.
 Put these things on your kitchen layout renovation list:

 • Good traffic flow